k2view-academy/K2View-Academy/articles/38_bi_integration/00_BI_integration.md

 * **BI Designer** - content creation module which allows to:

-  * Creation various types of reports and dashboards.
+  * Create various types of reports and dashboards.
   * Generate the reports / dashboards and download the extract files.

   Note that the reports can also be generated from Fabric user code.
 The way to do it is described further in this User guide.